condensat/condensat.github.io/how/README.md

-## How Condensat write a banking software?
+## How Condensat writes a banking software?

 Condensat leverages on these concepts to write its code:
 * Transparency